yudhisteer/Point-Clouds-3D-Perception-with-Open3D/README.md

 ----------
 <a name="3bb"></a>
 ## 6. 3D Bounding Box with PCA
-After successfully clustering our obstacles, the next step is to enclose them within three-dimensional bounding boxes.
-Given that our operations are conducted in a three-dimensional space, the bounding boxes we create are also in 3D.
+After successfully clustering our obstacles, the next step is to enclose them within 3D bounding boxes.
+Given that we are working in a 3D space, the bounding boxes we create are also in 3D.
 However, it's essential to recognize that in addition to generating bounding boxes, we require information about their **orientation**.
-As some obstacles might be positioned at various angles relative to the ego vehicle, we aim to construct bounding boxes that precisely encompass each obstacle and nothing beyond that scope.
+As some obstacles might be positioned at various angles relative to the ego vehicle, we aim to construct bounding boxes that precisely encompass each obstacle.
 We will use ```PCA``` for that:

 1. Compute the **centroid** of the point cloud subset, which is the center of mass.